hmccreanor/Computer-Science-AS-Level-Revision/Computer Science Model Answers.md

   * Fields can be added or removed without any effect on existing programs (that do not use these fields)
   * Security/privacy of the data is improved as each application only has access to the fields it needs.
   * There is better control of data integrity as the DBMS uses its Data Dictionary to perform validation checks on data entered.
+* **SQL Commands**
+  * ```sql
+    CREATE DATABASE databasename

+    CREATE TABLE tablename (
+      column1name column1type,
+      colmun2name column2type
+    );

+    ALTER TABLE tablename
+    ADD columnname columntype;

+    ALTER TABLE tablename
+    DROP columnname columntype;

+    ALTER TABLE tablename
+    MODIFY columnname newcolumntype;

+    SELECT something
+    FROM sometable
+    ORDER BY column ASC; -- use DESC for descending order

+    SELECT SUM(columnname)
+    FROM sometable
+    GROUP BY othercolumnname;

+    SELECT table1.columnname, table2.columnname
+    FROM table1
+    INNER JOIN table2
+    ON table1.othercolumnname = table2.othercolumnname;

+    -- Two ways of doing INSERT INTO
+    -- If you are only entering values for some columns INSERT INTO tablename (column1 column2)
+    VALUES (value1, value2);

+    -- If you are entering values for all columns INSERT INTO tablename
+    VALUES (value1, value2, value3);

+    DELETE FROM tablename WHERE somecondition = somevalue;

+    UPDATE tablename
+    SET columname = value
+    WHERE somecondition = somevalue;
+    ```

 ## Security